projekt7m/appointment-rust/docs/AvailabilityApi.md

 ## get_availabilities

-> crate::models::AvailabilityData get_availabilities()
+> models::ListWrapperAvailability get_availabilities()
 Get the list of availabilities

-Get the list of availabilities  An availability is an amout of time where services can be booked for a worker (But may also already be booked)
+An availability is an amout of time where services can be booked for a worker (But may also already be booked)

 ### Parameters